-From its beginning as a small Jesuit college intended to provide higher education for Boston's largely immigrant Catholic population, Boston College has grown into a national institution of higher learning and is consistently ranked among the top 35 universities in the nation: U.S. News & World Report ranks Boston College 31st among national universities, and Forbes ranks it 26th in its 2012 America's Best Colleges listing.
+From its beginning as a small Jesuit college intended to provide higher education for Boston's largely immigrant Catholic population, Boston College has grown into a national institution of higher learning and is consistently ranked among the top universities in the nation.

-Boston College attracts scholars from all across the United States and 100 countries.
-Today, Boston College confers more than 4,000 degrees annually in more than 50 fields through its eight schools and colleges.
-Its faculty are committed to both teaching and research and have set new marks for research grants in each of the last 10 years; last year alone, faculty members secured more than $60 million in grant funding.
-The University has made a major commitment to academic excellence.
-As part of its most recent strategic plan, Boston College is in the process of adding 100 new faculty positions, expanding faculty and graduate research, increasing student financial aid, and widening opportunities in key undergraduate and graduate programs.
+Today, Boston College attracts scholars from all 50 states and over 80 countries, and confers more than 4,000 degrees annually in more than 50 fields through its eight schools and colleges.
+Its faculty members are committed to both teaching and research and have set new marks for research grants in each of the last 10 years; last year alone, faculty members secured more than $50 million in grant funding.
+The University is committed to academic excellence.
+As part of its most recent strategic plan, Boston College is in the process of adding new faculty positions, expanding faculty and graduate research, increasing student financial aid, and widening opportunities in key undergraduate and graduate programs.

-With approximately 1,000 graduate students and 400 full-time faculty members, the Graduate School of Arts and Sciences is small enough to know you as a person, yet large enough to serve you and prepare you for a rewarding life and satisfying career.
+With approximately 800 graduate students and more than 470 full-time faculty members, the Graduate School of the Morrissey College of Arts and Sciences is small enough to know you as a person, yet large enough to serve you and prepare you for a rewarding life and a satisfying career.

--The Department of Classical Studies offers an MA program in Latin, Greek and Classics (Latin and Greek).
+-The Department of Classical Studies offers an MA program in Latin and Classics (Latin and Greek).

 -The Department of English offers an MA and a PhD program.
 The MA program provides a solid and up-to-date grounding in the received canon of literature in English, and in the newer canons in the making, in rigorous scholarly methods and in cutting edge theoretical approaches.
 The PhD program allows students to study in many periods, authors, and critical and theoretical streams.